 - Develop skills that will enable them to succeed

 Both HEOP and CSTEP are funded by grants from the New York State Education Department.

 - Opportunity for an HEOP or CSTEP freshmen student to connect to an HEOP or CSTEP upperclassman.

-- Show students “the ropes” of UC
+- Show students “the ropes” of Utica

 - Help freshmen adjust to the academic, social and emotional demands of college